And while these were fun ways to examine the way that businesses spend money, today’s post is much closer to home.

 But you don’t have to take our word for it - we have the data.

-A drain on time and money
+Expense reports are a drain on time and money

 The most obvious drawback to expense reports is the time they take to prepare and process.
 Most companies just grit and bear it.